 Academic research and technical publications by Lloyd Wood, listed in reverse-chronological order, most recent first.
 Comments on publications are welcomed at L.Wood@society.surrey.ac.uk.

 Research areas include satellite constellations, intersatellite links, internet networking in space, the Interplanetary Internet, delay-tolerant networking, networking for the Square Kilometre Array, and router-modem integration.
 These short summary papers, each only two pages, will give a quick overview of our work:

 Related slides from presentations and talks given are listed separately.
 Some of our work in progress as internet-drafts can also be read, as can patent applications.

-The papers below are listed in ResearchGate, in Mendeley, in Google Scholar, in IEEExplore, in arXiv and in Microsoft Academic Search.
+The papers below are listed in ResearchGate, in Mendeley, in Google Scholar, in IEEExplore, in arXiv, in dblp, and in Microsoft Academic Search.
 A summary reference list and h-index evaluation of this research output are available.

 Acrobat Reader or similar is needed to view and print these portable document format (pdf) files.
 You may need to set an A4 page size and shrink to fit in Page Setup... when printing.
 The Acrobat browser plugin loads in articles page by page, which can be disastrous over slow connections, and is best turned off in Reader and in browser plugin options.